bvneilson/trugolf_frontend_interview_exercise/BRENNANS_README.md

 I tried my best to write concise, self-documenting code.

 I have absolutely loved what I've seen of TruGolf and the people there.
 I would love nothing more than to come join you and apply my full talent and efforts toward helping you build the company/products for your great customers.
-No matter what you decide, thank you again for your time spent with me!
+I believe I would add lots of value with my attitude, work ethic, and passion for the game of golf.
+I think pursuing TypeScript in the future would be extremely beneficial, along with upgrading to Vue 3 and exploring possible future styling solutions for a refreshed look like (i.e.TailWindCSS) etc. No matter what you decide, thank you again for your time spent with me!
 You are awesome and I wish you the absolute best!

 Thanks,
 Brennan Neilson